rhyno3117/EverythingApp/dashboard/README.md

 ## Dashboard

-Uses SyncFusion for the charts and graphs
+Uses SyncFusion for the charts, graphs, calender